EdelweissFE/EdelweissFE/doc/source/features.rst

  * Cython for performance-critical routines
  * Parallelization
  * Modular system, which is easy to extend
- * Output to Paraview and Ensight via Ensight Gold format, CSV, matplotlib
+ * Output to Paraview and Ensight via the Ensight Gold format, CSV, matplotlib
  * Interfaces to powerful direct and iterative linear solvers